The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 Elder Scrolls V: Skyrim

 Skyrim is a game you can get lost in.
-You can wander the world, do anything your heart desires.
+You can wander the world and do anything your heart desires.
 You’ll forget why you’re headed to that town in the distance.
 Who knows what you’re looking for, but that doesn’t matter, because you’ll find something to do.

-Skyrim’s weakest link, in my opinion, is the main campaign.
-It fails to hook you in the way others have in the past.
-With that being said, there’s no denying its staying power as an ultimate fantasy open-world RPG.
+Skyrim’s weakest link, in my opinion, is the primary campaign.
+As a result, it fails to hook you in the way others have in the past.
+That said, there’s no denying its staying power as an ultimate fantasy open-world RPG.
+There’s a reason this is one of the more popular Bethesda games available.

 Finally, we finished the fight.